NECESSITY BEGETS INGENUITY

 Tell me and I will forget, show me and I may remember, involve me and I will understand

 Both American and German students thought about how to make the best of the current situation.
-Even though the next in-person exchange program linking our two schools is planned for this autumn, we decided to reconnect virtually in December 2020.
+Even though the next in-person exchange program linking our two schools is planned for this autumn, we decided to reconnect virtually in January 2021.
 We wanted to exchange views on our cultures, digest the current situation in a creative way, and motivate others to make the best of the pandemic.

 Of course, we also spent a lot of time getting to know each other, talking about our hobbies, or chatting about our families.
 Well, a (digital) exchange isn't only about working, is it?